wojake/awesome-xrpl/readme.md

 ### Libs

+Libraries to connect & interact with the daemon and the network.

 - [**xrpl4j**][#xrpl4j] - Java maintained by the [XRPLF][#xrplf]
 - [**xrpl-py**][#xrpl-py] - Python maintained by the [XRPLF][#xrplf]
 - [**ripple-lib**](https://github.com/ripple/ripple-lib/) - JavaScript / Typescript